standardnotes/app/packages/extension/README.md

 ## Development flow

 - Run `yarn watch:web` in a terminal to watch changes in the `@standardnotes/web` package
-- Run `yarn watch` in another terminal to watch changes in the extension source

 ### Chromium

+- Run `yarn watch-mv3` in another terminal to watch changes in the extension source

 #### "Load unpacked" method